gauthamvasan/blog/about_me.md

 <p align="justify"> I'm the guy who's working towards making Terminators a reality.
 Kidding aside, I'm passionate about Robotics and AI.
 I'm a self-proclaimed bibliophile who ends up binge-watching movies and TV shows.
 I'm interested in building machines with human-like intelligence.
 It helps me better understand my own brain from a computational perspective and augment myself when the machines take over.
 For more, please visit my <a href="https://gauthamvasan.github.io">academic portfolio</a>.</p>

 <h2 class="section-heading"> What Do I Do Outside Of Work? </h2>
 <p align="justify"> I love to travel with my friends and family.
 Something about roaming around the streets of a new city, soaking in the culture and enjoying the local cuisine is extremely appealing to me.
 Hiking with a small, close knit group is always fun.
 I'm currently learning to play the guitar.
 Recently, I've been bitten by the fitness bug - I bike to work (rain, snow or shine) and try to workout regularly.
-Yoga has proven to be a gamechanger - strengthens my core and improves my flexibility. </p>
+Yoga has proven to be a game changer - strengthens my core and improves my flexibility. </p>

 <h2 class="section-heading">Favourite Books</h2>
 <p align="justify"> In no particular order - War and Peace, Crime and Punishment, Life and Fate, The Fountainhead, The Godfather, A God of Small Things, Midnight's Children, A Fine Balance, The Hitchhikers series, Catch 22, We, The Harry Potter series, Ponniyin Selvan. </p>